Stimulating My Brain As A Spiritual Path.

 There was a massage school in this area that provided me with the chance to really develop as a researcher at this time.

 They accepted a proposal I wrote to look at the types of altered-state experiences that occur with massage and other types of bodywork.

 To gather the data, I interviewed about 30 massage school students about their lifetime histories of altered-state experiences, spiritual episodes and spiritual beliefs.
 They also received our standard questionnaires, and did the ‘sensed presence guided meditation.’

 A few subjects showed really exceptional responses to the meditation, and had some very engaging stories to tell, but in spite of this, all of them seemed to show the patterns that Dr. Persinger’s work (and of course, that of his students) would predict.

-Those who has a lot of stories to tell showed the highest scores on our questionnaires, and also showed the most phenomenal responses to the guided meditation.
+Those who have a lot of stories to tell showed the highest scores on our questionnaires, and showed the most phenomenal responses to the guided meditation.

 The purpose of the study is to find out if bodyworkers had any specific pattern of temporal lobe sings, and their results showed a preponderance of somatic TL signs (vestibular and parasthetic) and ‘sensed presence’ experiences.